r002/reactjs.org/content/docs/reconciliation.md

 ## Motivation {#motivation}

-When you use React, at a single point in time you can think of the `render()` function as creating a tree of React elements.
-On the next state or props update, that `render()` function will return a different tree of React elements.
+When you use React, at a single point in time you can think of the return value of a component function as creating a tree of React elements.
+On the next state or props update, that function will return a different tree of React elements.
 React then needs to figure out how to efficiently update the UI to match the most recent tree.

 There are some generic solutions to this algorithmic problem of generating the minimum number of operations to transform one tree into another.
 However, the [state of the art algorithms](https://grfia.dlsi.ua.es/ml/algorithms/references/editsurvey_bille.pdf) have a complexity in the order of O(n<sup>3</sup>) where n is the number of elements in the tree.